Waxhaws: History

+The earliest known inhabitants of the area were the Waxhaw Indians.
+The Waxhaws were mostly killed or dispersed by the neighboring Catawba tribe during the Yamasee War of 1715, and the area was more or less empty when white settlers began arriving in the 1750s.
+The Waxhaw Settlement grew rapidly, and had close to a thousand inhabitants by the time of the Revolution, most of them Presbyterians of Scots-Irish descent.
+What is now the Old Waxhaw Presbyterian Church was built in 1752.
+Andrew Jackson, the seventh president of the United States, was born in the Waxhaws in 1767.
+James K. Polk, the eleventh president, was also born here, in 1795.

-During the American Revolutionary War, under the command of Colonel William Davie, Patriot militiamen were active in The Waxhaws.
-In 1781, the British forces of General Charles Cornwallis briefly occupied the town of Charlotte, North Carolina, already the largest town in the region, but his garrison was soon driven out by the local militia.
-Cornwallis later wrote that Charlotte was "a hornet's nest of rebellion", and Charlotte still is nicknamed, "The Hornet's Nest".
-The region's most important battle during the American Revolution did not involve locals.
+During the Revolutionary War, Patriot militiamen under the command of Colonel William Davie were active in the Waxhaws.
+In 1781, the British forces of General Lord Cornwallis briefly occupied the town of Charlotte, North Carolina, already the largest town in the region, but his garrison was soon driven out by the local militia.
+Cornwallis later wrote that Charlotte was "a hornet's nest of rebellion", and Charlotte still is nicknamed "the Hornet's Nest".

+The region's most important Revolutionary battle did not involve locals.
 During the Battle of Waxhaws, a Loyalist cavalry force led by Lieutenant Colonel Banastre Tarleton easily defeated a force of approximately 350 Virginian Continentals under Colonel Abraham Buford, many of whom were killed as they were trying to surrender.
 The site of the battle is now the town of Buford, South Carolina.
-The seventh president of the United States, Andrew Jackson, was born and raised in The Waxhaws region.
-At the time of his birth, a border between the Carolinas did not exist.
-The exact site of his birth is uncertain.

-Later in life, perhaps for political reasons, Jackson claimed he was born on the South Carolina side of the new border.
-However, a midwife reportedly birthed Jackson in a cabin north of the border.
-The eleventh president of the United States, James K. Polk, who took office on March 4, 1845, also was born in The Waxhaws region.
-His birthplace is now Pineville, North Carolina.
-During the American Civil War, in 1864, Major General William Tecumseh Sherman's army came through parts of the region.
+In the 1790s, slaveowning planters began buying up land in the Waxhaws, displacing the original yeoman farmers.
+The planters themselves would later seek more fertile soil in the Mississippi Delta, and by the mid-19th century the settlement had been all but abandoned.